jobiqo/recruiter_epiq_deps/README.md

 ## Dependencies

 This package bundles all the dependencies using bundledDependencies, this make for _npm install_ to run faster and insure that there are no side effects when running npm install since dependencies will only be changed when we explicitly update them here.

+## Publishing a new version

+For a new version to be available you have to manually run :

+`npm publish ./` and this will publish a new version of the package.
+Make sure to update package.json with the version you want to publish.
+You might have to first login to npm with `npm login` in order to publish the version.
+Only authorized users can publish new versions.